-History of the Japanese Bobcat
+History of the Japanese Bobtail

-No love was lost for the Japanese bobtail, however.
-The breed frequently appears in ancient paintings and is commonly represented in popular Japanese figurines of a white cat with one paw raised, called the “Beckoning Cat.”
-Even a popular cartoon character, Hello Kitty, is commonly believed to be a Japanese bobtail—though no official statement on this exists from Sarnio, the character’s creator.
+The breed frequently appears in ancient paintings and is commonly represented in popular Japanese figurines of a white cat with one paw raised called "the Beckoning Cat.”
+Even a popular cartoon character, Hello Kitty, is believed to be a Japanese bobtail—though no official breed declaration has been made by Sarnio, the character’s creator.

-Japanese Bobcat Care
+Japanese Bobtail Care

 With no undercoat, the smooth, silky fur of the Japanese bobtail is easy to maintain.
 Both long and short hair varieties will benefit from a weekly brushing to remove loose hair and promote circulation and shine.